bangpow00/Beerio/README.md

 For the beer recipe exercise, I choose the backend portion.
 Knowing time this week would be fragement, I started by just focusing thoughts on models.
-I abstracted out database interactions by having the models interact with faux repo patterns.
-This way I was able to start chip awary at the exercise by simply thinking about organization and unit tests.
-The master branch contains this intial work.
+I abstracted a database connection by having faux repo patterns interact with models.
+This way I was able to chip away at the exercise by simply starting with organization and unit tests.
+The master branch contains these intial design thoughts and work.
 I setup an MVC project, but the only directories of useful code from this phase are:

 Beerio/Beerio/Data
 Beerio/Beerio/Models
 Beerio.Tests/